Obstetrician Gynecologist

 My husband has HPV and has been treated for it.
 I have gone through the series of HPV shots.
 We've had one child and his "bump" was treated and has been gone for a year.
 Should I be worried I will still catch it?

-Asked by Penny over 11 years ago
+Asked by Penny about 12 years ago

 The HPV vaccine will protect you from the 4 most common strains of HPV, however there are over 100 different strains of HPV that we know of.
 Only some of these will cause genital warts.
 Others can cause precancerous or cancerous changes or the cervix or other organs.
 The Gardasil vaccine is thought to protect you from the strains that cause approximately 90% of genital warts and 70% of cervical cancers.
 Once a person has contracted HPV, he or she has the potential to always harbor the virus and have recurrences.
 Most people with healthy immune systems will clear the virus, however.
 If your husband has a strain that causes genital warts, he has the potential to have recurrences.
 If he does, any contact you have with him can cause the virus to spread.
 Although this is unlikely if he is healthy, you both should always be aware of any skin changes, and avoid contact if he has any evidence of genital warts.